-If you’re wondering about the difference between own damage and third-party insurance, you’re at the right place.
+If you’re wondering about the difference between own damage and third-party car insurance, you’re at the right place.
 We’ll break down these insurance types in simpler terms so that you can easily understand them.

 Whether you’re renewing your policy or exploring different coverage options for car insurance, you should take expert advice.
-Hence, without wasting time, let’s dive in and demystify the world of our own damage and third-party insurance together.
+Hence, without wasting time, let’s dive in and demystify the world of our own damage and third-party car insurance together.

 Own Damage vs Third-Party Insurance